projectcalico/calicoctl/docs/mesos/RpmInstallCalicoMesos.md

 - `calicoctl`, a command line tool for easily launching the calico-node service
 - `calico.service`, a systemd service to ensure calico is always running

+## Prerequisites
+Calico launches its core services in a docker container, and thus requires you have docker installed on each host.
+Follow [Docker's Centos Installation Guide](https://docs.docker.com/engine/installation/centos/) to install it.

 ## 1. Download and Install the RPMs
 Extra Packages for Enterprise Linux (EPEL) must be installed before installing Mesos + Net-Modules.
 You can download this package by calling: